Summer Camp: The Perfect Place to Have Some Fun!

 Autism Speaks Baker Summer Camp Grants

-In April 2013, Autism Speaks selected camps from around the country to receive the fourth round scholarship funding for financially disadvantaged individuals with autism spectrum disorder through the Autism Speaks Baker Summer Camp Scholarship Program.
-Selected camps will choose eligible campers to receive funding based on an autism spectrum disorder diagnosis, financial need, and the individual's opportunity for growth and development through the camp experience.
+In 2010, Autism Speaks launched the Baker Summer Camp program, a grant program that selects camps from around the country to receive scholarship funding for financially disadvantaged individuals with autism spectrum disorder.
+Selected camps choose eligible campers to receive funding based on an autism spectrum disorder diagnosis, financial need, and the individual's opportunity for growth and development through the camp experience.